How we make a difference

 “I approached Little Lives UK as I work at a small primary school in Greater London with very limited information technology resources.
 Little Lives UK incredibly kindly gifted us 15 iPads, and I cannot thank them enough for their generosity.
 This donation will enable us to teach our children to become digitally literate and will also support our pupils with SEN needs in communicating and accessing learning in different ways.”

-Whether you want to participate in a solo fundraiser or want to plan a larger fundraising event in your community or with your work colleagues, every fundraiser means so much to us and the children we support.
-Either plan a fundraiser for Little Lives UK yourself or get in touch to discuss some ideas on how to fundraise for us.
+Whether you want to participate in a solo fundraiser or plan a larger fundraising event in your community or with your work colleagues, every effort makes a real difference to us and the children we support.
+You can organise a fundraiser for Little Lives UK yourself, or get in touch with our team to discuss ideas, resources, and ways we can help make your event a success.

 Leaving a gift in your will to Little Lives UK is leaving a gift for the future.
 A gift in your will helps to provide a bright future for children by giving them the happy, healthy and fun childhood that all children deserve.
 Gifts in wills are fundamental to all charities and we are no exception, if you choose to leave a gift to us, your decision will be life changing for so many children.